Wex711/personal_website/README.md

 # Personal Website

-This is a personal website where I store data about my academic and professional careers.
+This is a personal website where I have stored data about my academic and professional careers.
 ## How to run
 Open https://wex711.github.io/personal_website/index.html.